Adaptation and divergence of the Eastern Yellow Robin by mitonuclear interactions

 This work would not be possible without the support of wildlife authorities including the Victorian Department of Environment, Land, Water and Planning, Parks Victoria, and the Australian Bird and Bat Banding Scheme.
 Monash ethics committees and ones from other institutions oversee ethical procedures and permissions.
 We thank collectors of all the specimens used from Australian National Wildlife Collection (ANWC) over the years and the ethics and scientific research permit agencies that granted permits for those specimens to be collected.

-From 2018-2020 the project will be funded by an Australian Research Council (ARC) grant DP180102359 to Sunnucks P. Beissinger SR & Stier A Can mitochondrial and nuclear co-evolution drive climate adaptation?
+From 2018-2020 the project was funded by an Australian Research Council (ARC) grant DP180102359 to Sunnucks P. Beissinger SR & Stier A Can mitochondrial and nuclear co-evolution drive climate adaptation?
+From 2021 the project will be funded by ARC grant DP210102275 to Sunnucks P. Evolution and role of neo-sex chromosomes in mitonuclear co-evolution.

-The Holsworth Wildlife Research Endowment and the Stuart Leslie Bird Research Award (BirdLife Australia) have supported Hernán Morales, Steph Falk and Lynna Kvistad for their work on this project.
+The Holsworth Wildlife Research Endowment and the Stuart Leslie Bird Research Award (BirdLife Australia) have supported Hernán Morales, Steph Falk, Lynna Kvistad, Lana Austin and Gabriel Low for their work on this project.

 Some resources were derived from the ARC Linkage Grant (LP0776322) and ARC LIEF project (LE150100083).
 Craig White is supported by ARC Future Fellowship (FT130101493 ).